 If you want to send money via wire, all that is required is the submission of the recipient bank instructions to your bank.
 Customers will have to provide the bank account particulars of the recipient.
 In many instances, the sending bank will require the sender to fill out their bank wire forms.
 A few banks that allow customers to perform the complete wire process online, most institutions will require a signed form.

-To receive money via a wire transfer, recipients will have to provide the particulars of the receiving bank account to the individual or company sending the funds.
-Confirming bank account information with is always best prior to providing instructions to the sender.
+To receive money via an international wire transfer, recipients will have to provide the particulars of the recipient bank account to the individual or company sending the funds.
+Confirming bank account information is always best prior to providing instructions to the sender.

 Usually, funds will move within a single day, it can take an additional day for the money to reflect in your bank account.
-To receive a wire transfer, the fee is about $10 or less depending on the bank.
-To send a wire transfer, the fee is about $40, but this will vary from bank to bank.
+To receive an incoming wire, the fee is about $10 or less depending on the bank.
+To send a wire, the fee is about $40, but this will vary from bank to bank.

-Send a wire transfer directly from a bank account is generally a better way to transfer funds.
-Using a credit card to pay for a wire transfer will usually cost more than paying from a bank account.
+Send wire transfer money directly from a bank account is generally a better way to transfer funds.
+Using a credit card to pay for a funds transfer will usually cost more than paying from a bank account.
 This occurs because many times credit card companies will treat the transaction as a cash advance, which incurs more fees and higher interest rates than other transactions.

 Start Sending and Receiving Payments Today!

 For more information about obtaining a direct wire account for SWIFT or SEPA services through EU Paymentz, please contact one of our team members to begin the application process.
 Our European based team is more than happy to answer any questions or concerns that your business might have about making transfers using wires or SEPA.